sasidhar-jonnalagadda/business-card/README.md

 # business-card
-A simple business card of mine
+A simple business card build using HTML and styled using CSS.